mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 I lose two shoe sizes,
 and twenty-two pounds.
 I can't lift my bass amp,
-and rarely get turned on,
+and rarely get turned on —
 but when I do it's electric.
-The world is several degrees colder — to make up for global warming, I suppose.
+The world is several degrees colder, to make up for global warming, I suppose.
 Emotions live in my body, taking root.
 I'm all nerve endings,